 Known for its stunning seasonal attributes, Chapel Hill makes it hard to ever want to leave.
 In the springtime, lovely woodland wildflowers can be found alongside gardens overflowing with multicolored azaleas.
 Greenways and deep-rooted trees line the sidewalks of the town, changing colors that stun as seasons pass by.
 Back in 1889, cutting down a tree in the town was punishable as a misdemeanor and came along with a $20 fine.
 Embracing its love for nature, Chapel Hill has continued to maintain its history by now focusing heavily on practices of sustainability and conservation.

 In terms of living in Chapel Hill, it doesn’t get much sweeter.
-In comparison to similarly sized towns on a national level, the town ranks in the top one percent for public transportation use, for having college educated adults and for having those who walk and bike to work.
+In comparison to similarly-sized towns on a national level, the town ranks in the top one percent for public transportation use, for having college-educated adults, and for having those who walk and bike to work.
 Chapel Hill also ranks in the top five percent of the state for having well-paid single women and for its high median family income.

 Residing in Chapel Hill means being a Tar Heel fan, with 42 team NCAA Division I-A national championships to claim.
-As a member of the Atlantic Coast Conference (ACC), UNC’s teams are known for its dominance in women’s soccer, men’s basketball, men’s lacrosse, and women’s field hockey.
+As a member of the Atlantic Coast Conference (ACC), UNC’s teams are known for their dominance in women’s soccer, men’s basketball, men’s lacrosse, and women’s field hockey.
 Alumni of the athletic program include Michael Jordan and Mia Hamm, to name a few.